 Today is Childermas, if you are an Anglo Christian, or Santos Inocentes, if you are a fun-loving Spaniard - the day when Herod supposedly massacred the innocent children and Spain's answer to our own April Fool's Day.

-All sounds a bit like hard work after Christmas?
+All sounds a bit exuberant after Christmas?
 No problem.
 Enjoy a Merry-Go-Round Martini and watch the season's worries slip away.

 National Chocolate Day (USA)

-There seem to be an awful lot of obscure holidays out there: Praise a Postal Worker Day, Penguin Awareness Day, and (weirdly) yell 'Fudge' at the Cobras Day (June 2nd).
+There seems to be an awful lot of obscure holidays out there: Praise a Postal Worker Day, Penguin Awareness Day, and (weirdly) yell 'Fudge' at the Cobras Day (June 2nd).

 It's also the anniversary of Piero The Unfortunate